mozilla/addons-server/docs/topics/development/testing_and_quality_assurance.md

 The project uses `ruff` and `prettier` to format and lint code for Python and Node.js, respectively.
 Ensuring your branch has properly formatted code can be done easily:

 - **Ruff**: Used for linting and formatting Python code.
+- **Curlylint**: Used for linting and formatting django/jinja templates.
 - **Prettier**: Used for linting and formatting Node.js code.

 To format and lint your code, run: